Professionals who are out in the real-world industry at the highest levels.

 Multi Platinum Producer / Songwriter

-Highlights of his career includes several appearances at Bloodstock open air festival, sharing the stage with artists such as ‘Blaze Bailey’ of Iron Maiden and ‘Edguy’, multiple UK headline tours and a 2016 Finland tour.
-Matt is also Head Engineer and producer at CapsaArx studios, Birmingham.
+Highlights of his career include several appearances at Bloodstock open air festival, multiple UK tours and European shows sharing the stage with former members of Iron Maiden and Iced Earth.

 Matthew Russell’s career in the music industry began with his study of Acoustics at Salford, which led him to become a studio engineer in Birmingham.
 His passion and expertise quickly took him to London, where he worked at the world-famous Depot Studios.
 Matthew’s extensive experience in the industry grew as he served as the technical supervisor at Sensible Studios.